MinjaeKIM753/ExpellusAI/README.md

   <tr>
     <td width="50%">

-### 🎨 Visual GUI Interface
+### Calibration Module
-Build and run automations through an intuitive visual interface — no coding, no terminal, no API keys.
-Just drag, drop, and go.
+Our proprietary multi-layered Calibration Module pinpoints UI elements with pixel-level accuracy.
+Instead of relying on approximate coordinate guessing, ExpellusAI precisely locates buttons, fields, and controls before every interaction.

 </td>
     <td width="50%">

-### 💻 Fully Local, No VM Required
+### Desktop + Web, Unified
-Runs directly on your real Windows desktop.
-No Docker containers, no virtual machines, no cloud sandboxes.
-Your data **never leaves your device**.
+One agent handles **both** desktop applications and web browsers in a single session.
+Switch between Excel, Chrome, Zoom, and more without breaking your workflow.

 </td>
   </tr>
   <tr>
     <td>

-### 🔗 Web + Desktop Unified
+### Fully Local, No VM Required
-One agent controls **both** your desktop apps and web browser in a single session.
-Switch between Excel, Chrome, Zoom, and more — seamlessly.
+Runs directly on your real Windows desktop.
+No Docker containers, no virtual machines, no cloud sandboxes.
+Your data **never leaves your device**.

 </td>
     <td>

-### ⏸️ Real-Time User Control
+### Visual Interface, Zero Setup
-Stay in charge with **Pause** and **Stop** controls.
-Intervene at any point during automation, review what's happening, and decide how to proceed.
+Build and run automations through an intuitive GUI.
+No coding, no terminal commands, no API keys.
+Just describe what you want and let the AI handle it.

 </td>
   </tr>